jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (1) The body corporate must notify the Registrar in the prescribed form (if any) of any reassessment of the ownership interest or the utility interest under section 41.
 (2) The Registrar must record the new ownership interest or utility interest, or both, assigned to each unit.

-### Subpart 6 — Computer registers, etc
+### Subpart 6 — Records of title, etc

-### 43 Creation of computer registers where land subdivided to create unit title development
+### 43 Creation of records of title where land subdivided to create unit title development
-(1) On the deposit of a unit plan for the subdivision of land, the Registrar must— (a) create a computer register in the name of the registered proprietor (and not the body corporate) of the base land, for the stratum estate in all of the units shown on the unit plan; and
+(1) On the deposit of a unit plan for the subdivision of land, the Registrar must— (a) create a record of title in the name of the registered owner (and not the body corporate) of the base land, for the stratum estate in all of the units shown on the unit plan; and
-  (b) cancel the existing computer register for the base land; and (c) in a case where the unit plan relates to an estate as lessee or licensee under a registered lease or licence of any land, note an appropriate memorial on the computer register for the leasehold or licence estate.
+  (b) cancel the existing record of title for the base land; and (c) in a case where the unit plan relates to an estate as lessee or licensee under a registered lease or licence of any land, note an appropriate memorial on the record of title for the leasehold or licence estate.
-(2) Despite subsection (1)﻿(a), the Registrar must, at the request of the registered proprietor, create a separate computer register for any principal unit or future development unit.
+(2) Despite subsection (1)﻿(a), the Registrar must, at the request of the registered owner, create a separate record of title for any principal unit or future development unit.
-(3) A computer register created under subsection (2) may also include 1 or more accessory units.
+(3) A record of title created under subsection (2) may also include 1 or more accessory units.

-### 44 Creation of computer register where principal unit subdivided to create subsidiary unit title development
+### 44 Creation of record of title where principal unit subdivided to create subsidiary unit title development
-(1) On the deposit of a unit plan for the subdivision of a principal unit, the Registrar must— (a) create a computer register in the name of the owner of the principal unit that has been subdivided for the stratum estate in all of the units in the subsidiary unit title development; and
+(1) On the deposit of a unit plan for the subdivision of a principal unit, the Registrar must— (a) create a record of title in the name of the owner of the principal unit that has been subdivided for the stratum estate in all of the units in the subsidiary unit title development; and
-  (b) cancel the existing computer register for the principal unit.
+  (b) cancel the existing record of title for the principal unit.
-(2) Despite subsection (1)﻿(a), the Registrar must, at the request of the owner of the principal unit that has been subdivided, create a separate computer register for any principal unit in the subsidiary unit title development.
+(2) Despite subsection (1)﻿(a), the Registrar must, at the request of the owner of the principal unit that has been subdivided, create a separate record of title for any principal unit in the subsidiary unit title development.
-(3) A computer register created under subsection (2) may include 1 or more accessory units.
+(3) A record of title created under subsection (2) may include 1 or more accessory units.

-### 45 No computer registers for base land, subdivided principal unit, or component parts of stratum estate
+### 45 No records of title for base land, subdivided principal unit, or component parts of stratum estate
-Despite section 95 of the Land Transfer Act 1952, no separate computer register may be created under that Act for— (a) the fee simple estate or, as the case may be, the interest as lessee or licensee in the base land or any part of the base land; or
+Despite section 76 of the Land Transfer Act 2017, no separate record of title may be created under that Act for— (a) the fee simple estate or, as the case may be, the interest as lessee or licensee in the base land or any part of the base land; or
   (b) the stratum estate in a principal unit that has been subdivided to create a subsidiary unit title development; or (c) any component part of a stratum estate as described in sections 18 and 22(2).

-### 46 No computer register to be created for common property
+### 46 No record of title to be created for common property
-No computer register may be created in respect of common property.
+No record of title may be created in respect of common property.

 ### 47 Supplementary record sheets
 On the deposit of a unit plan under subpart 1 or 2, or section 24(2)﻿(a), the Registrar must set up a supplementary record sheet on which the Registrar must note—